 - Always walk on designated sidewalks or paths, never along the side of a road.

-The safety and wellbeing of our students is a top priority of the Arlington County Police Department.
-As a precaution, back-to-school is an opportune time to remind students about important steps that can help keep them safe while out in the community.
+The safety and wellbeing of students, teachers and staff is the top priority of our School Resource Officers (SROs).
+SROs will be in the school community welcoming everyone back to class and visible throughout the year providing instruction as guest lecturers, conducting proactive patrols around schools, and building relationships vital to public safety.
+Safety is everyone’s responsibility and back-to-school is an opportune time to remind students about important steps that can help keep them safe while out in the community.

 - Ensure students know their address and phone number.